Posted by R. Berg on November 25, 2002

 : Unfortunately, not everything is possible in the world of English etymology, and a search for the origins of "duck soup" soon runs aground on a simple lack of

 : evidence.
-According to The Random House Historical Dictionary of American Slang, the phrase "duck soup" first appeared in a newspaper cartoon drawn by T.A.
+According to The Random House Historical Dictionary of American Slang, Volume 1, A-G, the phrase "duck soup" first appeared in a newspaper cartoon drawn by T.A.

 : Dorgan in 1902, and showed up again in a work by someone named H.C.
 Fisher in 1908.